AugustoOmena/ClinicManagement/README.md

 **ClinicManagement** provides an interface for managing clinics.
 It includes JWT authentication functionality and CRUD operations for entities with listing and filtering capabilities.

-#### To access ClinicManagement backend: https://github.com/AugustoOmena/Backend_ClinicManagement
+#### To access ClinicManagement back-end: https://github.com/AugustoOmena/Backend_ClinicManagement

 ## Features